simplegeo/java-simplegeo/README.md

 * places-jar-without-libs (includes places client but no supporting libs)
 * context-jar-with-libs (includes context client and supporting libs)
 * context-jar-without-libs (includes context client but no supporting libs)
+* storage-jar-with-libs (includes storage client and supporting libs)
+* storage-jar-without-libs (includes storage client but no supporting libs)

 After running the ant task you require, your jar will be located in the `bin/` folder.